HeardLibrary/digital-scholarship/script/python/inout.md

 ## Homework answers

 1\.
 A. Note that in this application it does not matter whether there is a trailing newline at the end of the file since we are explicitly referencing list items 1 and 2.
+So the code doesn't do anything to get rid of a trailing newline if there is one.

 ```python
 with open('credentials', 'rt', encoding='utf-8') as fileObject: